pharo-project/pharo-changelogs/Pharo110ChangeLogs.md

 - Inspector
     - Columns now can be resized
     - Lots of small UI fixes and tweaks
+- Version control (Iceberg)
+	- fixes for some remote connection problems
+- Profiling
+	- Added a new GUI for Time profiler and Andreas profiler
+- Roassal (the visualisation engine) is updated to v0.9.9m
+- Calypso Browser
+	- added package dependencies tool (as a tab)
 - MetaLinks
     - can be put on Pragmas
 - TestRunner
     - We added a new experimental model
+- DrTests has been updated to latest Spec2
-- DoIts (Relevan in playground, etc.)
+- DoIts (Relevant in playground, etc.)
     - we now can compile DoIts without a method header and without the need of code reformatting (without having to add a return).
+- introduction of scalable icons.
 - Compiler
     - It can now create methods from a Bytecode IR
 - Metamodel
     - Storage of class comments enhanced
+- Refactoring engine
+	- enhancements on method extraction
-    -
+	- enhancements on accessor generation

 ### Speed